See

 In a dimmed corridor, 9 columns present the main mineral classes.
 The selection is simple: Salim Eddé chose the best examples of each category.
 You may think you have seen the most beautiful examples on entering the Alcove radiant with minerals, but then there’s the showcase of trophies, and finally the Treasure Room: gold crystals resembling twigs, stupefying macles and gypsum as if straight out of the earth’s bowels, an uncut diamond of 300 carats, crystallized gold nuggets, emeralds, rubies, sapphires, a staggering stibnite, an aquamarine like a fossilized block of water risen up from the depths, an Indian mordenite which seems to come alive before the eyes, specimens of a cottony softness, and others more akin to a vibrant and burgeoning matter are like landscapes or sculptures.
 The evidence is clear: you are in the most beautiful mineralogical museum in the world!
 Or rather, in one of the finest museums in the world.
 The aesthetic impact is comparable to what you may experience in front of the greatest works of art.
 The minerals that come from sixty countries, among them China, Peru, Colombia, Congo, are aesthetic explosions to your senses.
 It is an aesthetic dictatorship from which you cannot escape.

-Never have minerals been so alive.
 Never has the idea of osmosis between plants and humans been so palpable.
-Inevitably we think about life, death, the human body, the Cosmos and what Anglo-Saxons call “Intelligent Design”.
+At the MIM, inevitably we think about life, death, the human body, the Cosmos and what Anglo-Saxons call “Intelligent Design”.
 Do we, with our cultural references, render the world more aesthetic or does this aesthetic dimension pre-exist us?
 An old question of beauty that haunts metaphysics.
 The emotion that grips the visitor is considerable.
 So much beauty in a city that has experienced and known so much suffering, so much hardship and so many hopes.
 Putting emotion before courage, Salim Eddé held fast so that the museum exists in his city and not in New York, London, Paris or Dubai.
 And it’s not the least paradoxical, that it’s here in this place that an agnostic visitor, sceptical of monotheistic religions, has felt, if only for a brief moment, the thrill, a shiver along the spine, a breath of God…

 Written by Ludovic Leonelli (journalist and author of La Séduction Baudrillard published by l’École nationale supérieure des Beaux-Arts).